 Are postoperative vitamins necessary after weight-loss surgery?– Back to Top (FAQ)

 After weight-loss surgery, your nutritional intake is drastically decreased.
 Taking bariatric vitamins and minerals is essential for your health.
 Weight-loss surgery is not just about losing weight; it’s also about being and feeling healthy by having radiant skin and hair and having the energy to do things.

 Which Bariatric Surgery Should I Choose? – Back to Top (FAQ)

 It will depend on the patient.
 It will depend on how much weight you’ll want to lose, how much want to stick to vitamins and minerals, and how organized you are with yourself.
 Every surgery will need something from you, each surgery will represent 50% of the weight loss, the other 50% will come from you.
 For gastric banding, you’ll have to be more organized after surgery.
 With the sleeve gastrectomy and bypass, your appetite will decrease – so it’ll be easier than gastric banding.
 But you’ll have to avoid certain kinds of food that will cause dumping syndrome.
 So it’ll depend on how much you can live with your procedure, and the importance of statistics of long-term weight loss.
 So far sleeve gastrectomy and gastric bypass are complex procedures that will provide more weight loss.

-Any new surgery will need to be analyzed, and be followed for studies.
-We must be aware of complications, we have to be aware of the procedures and the technologies themselves.
-So we must have statistics and patient follow-ups after for a few years to see if it really works.
+Any new surgery will need to be analyzed, and be followed by studies.
+We must be aware of complications, we have to be conscious of the procedures and the technologies themselves.
+So we must have statistics and patient follow-ups after for a few years to see if it works.

 Patients who are gaining too much weight, should consider revision surgery.
 We obviously need to study the patient before we decide to start another revision.
 We need blood tests, BMIs, endoscopy just to see if it’s possible to just do something.
 After that we can advise to another surgery or modify a patient’s regimen.